 We hope you find that The Studio is a great place to track, overdub or mix your project.
-Although ‘79 is setup primarily for analog recording, it is also capable of doing digital sessions as well.
+Although ‘79 is primarily geared towards analog recording, we’re fully capable of doing digital sessions as well.
 We do a lot of recording of basic tracks for artists, producers and engineers from all over the country, they then take the digital files with them to complete their project.
 On the flip side, many projects come in for that “analog touch” at mixing, mastering and lacquer cutting.
 Welcome To 1979 is also available to freelance engineers and we have a staff of house assistant engineers to cater to your every need.

-If you’re interested in getting a tape machine of your own check out the Mara Machines website, or email us.
+If you’re interested in getting a tape machine of your own check out the Mara Machines website.